 Working for Manchester Mind

-Manchester Mind believes that everyone deserves to be supported in their mental health needs and that all we have a part to play in that.
+Manchester Mind believes that everyone deserves to be supported in their mental health needs and that we all have a part to play in that.
 We do this by providing a range of services to people living in Manchester and ensuring we employ people who share our values and beliefs.

 Our work is guided by our values of: